mbuffat/Powerlink2/README.md

 **based on an initial version by bertbert72, modified by mbuffat**

+1. correction for new HA version: (as pointed by Ptrick Fulcheri)

+ remove hass.async_create_task and replace by hass.create_task

+2. remove config in configuration.yaml

 ## Powerlink2

 create sensor and binary_sensor to interact with a visonic alarm using the mqtt protocol